 Please note that the ongoing COVID-19 pandemic may necessitate a revision of the format of course offerings, classroom schedules, and academic schedules.
 Any such changes will be announced via CourseLink and/or class email.
 This includes on-campus scheduling during the semester, mid-terms, and final examination schedules.
 All University-wide decisions will be posted on the COVID-19 website https://news.uoguelph.ca/2019-novel-coronavirus-information/ and circulated by email.

 1. Instructional Support:

 1.1.
 Instructors:

 Geordie Richards, Ph.D.

 Office: MacN 547, ext.
 53033

 Email: grichards@uoguelph.ca

-Office hours: Tuesdays and Thursdays
+Office hours: Wednesdays and Fridays

-11AM-12PM in SSC 1504
+11AM-12PM over zoom (link will be pro- vided on CourseLink)

 1.2.
 Teaching Assistants: